 Fish sauce chicken

 In a medium bowl, marinate chicken with all ingredients for at least 10 minutes.

-Duncan’s tip: Add Red Boat anchovy salt for extra umami flavour.
+Duncan’s tip: Add Duncan Lu Anchovy Salt for extra umami flavour.

 Place rice flour into a medium bowl and dredge the marinated chicken lightly in rice flour.

 In a large frying pan, heat cooking oil on medium heat and shallow fry chicken for 4-5 minutes each side or until golden, then remove and place on a cooling rack.

 NB: Alternatively place on baking paper and bake in oven (fan-forced) for 12-14 mins at 220C or air fry at 200C for 12-14mins, flipping half-way.

 In a small bowl add salt and sugar to finely chopped spring onions and mix well.